vpbroadcastq/sw/readme.md

 # or, for a name with spaces,
 sw "my timer"
 ```
-If the timer already exists in the config file, `sw` resumes it and displays the time elapsed since the saved start time.
-If it does not exist, `sw` creates it starting “now”.
+If the timer already exists in the config file, `sw` resumes it and displays the time elapsed since it was started.
+If it does not exist, `sw` creates it and starts it immediately.
 If the name has a space it must be enclosed in double quotes.
-Stop it with Ctrl+C; the start time remains persisted, so the next run continues from the original start.
+When you exit `sw` with Ctrl+C, the start time is persisted, so the next run continues from the original start.

 ### List saved timers
 ```bash